All you need to know

 Accommodation and Food

 We have 6+6+7 bed dormitories for our volunteers.
-Depending on availability we also have one double guest room.
 We provide blankets, pillows and basic toiletries.
 No pets are allowed indoors.

 We are a vegetarian project and all our food is organic.
 We eat as much as possible from the produce in our gardens and supplement it with locally sourced foods.
 Drinking water is brought from a local water spring 12km away.

 As we live in a protected area, camping, camper vans and outdoor fires are not allowed.